casbyhexer/StockTracker/README.md

-Try this stock tracker application that helps you analyse market trends
+Try this stock tracker application that helps you analyse future market trends.